Galapagos Islands Ecotourism: Tips for Sustainable Tourism in the Galapagos

-When it comes to booking an ecotourism vacation in the Galapagos Islands, look out for accommodation that has a considered approach to waste management, the use of plastics and materials, recycling schemes, and the development and enrichment of the local community.
+When it comes to booking an ecotourism holiday in the Galapagos Islands, look out for accommodation that has a considered approach to waste management, the use of plastics and materials, recycling schemes, and the development and enrichment of the local community.

 Follow the Rules of Conservation Sites and Parks

-It’s vital to follow the rules of conservation sites and parks during your vacation to the Galapagos, being mindful of any guidance given.
+It’s vital to follow the rules of conservation sites and parks during your holiday to the Galapagos, being mindful of any guidance given.
 This could mean, for example, using an experienced local tour guide and sticking to the marked paths of a trail.